-- a personal statement describing how a wilderness field term course will enhance their academic development, and
+- a personal statement describing how a wilderness field term course will enhance your academic development, and

 - a brief letter of support from a Cornell faculty member.

 Advice for writing a personal statement can be found here.
 Preference will be given to students who have not previously taken any off-campus course.
 Students who have previously received a Bob Black Wilderness Term award are not eligible.

 Questions about the Bob Black Wilderness Field Term Award can be addressed to Professor Brian Nowak-Thompson.
 Applications will be reviewed by members of the Environmental Studies and Biology departments.